BTS Fans Are Confused About Twitter's Most Talked About Musicians List For One Reason

 That Jimin (@jiminpark07) is actually somebody else — fellow K-pop soloist Jimin Park, who is represented by JYP entertainment.
 While Jimin Park is undoubtably talented and beloved by her fans, ARMY couldn't help pointing out that, based on the fact that BTS was Twitter's overall most-tweeted-about musicians and has 17 million followers (compared to Jimin Park's 500K+), Twitter must have made a mistake.
 Fans were understandably confused, and they told Twitter as much:

-Well, apparently, this was no mistake and Jimin Park is, in fact, the 8th most-talked-about musician on Twitter — albeit, possibly through one big misunderstanding.
+Well, apparently, this was no mistake according to Twitter and Jimin Park is, in fact, the 8th most-talked-about musician on Twitter — albeit, possibly through one big misunderstanding.
 In a statement to Elite Daily, Twitter Comms clarified:

 This list is based on data — @jiminpark07 was the 8th most Tweeted about musician in the US this year.
 Her name is similar to Jimin of BTS, and her handle is often mentioned by BTS fans, which could attribute to why she was one of the most Tweeted musicians of the year.

-Note: UPDATE: BTS ARMY, you were right and you made a huge difference!
-Twitter has released a statement acknowledging that, due to an error on their side, they mistakenly attributed Jimin's rank on the list to Jimin Park.
-Jimin (from BTS) was, in fact, the eighth most-tweeted-about celeb in 2018.
-Here's their statement, which they posted on on Dec.
-5.